-Every person entering a courthouse must wear a mask, submit to and pass a temperature screening and truthfully answer eight (10) questions below (revised 12-10-20).
-Anyone who has a temperature of 100.4 or above will not be permitted to enter the courthouse.
+Every person entering a courtroom must wear a mask and truthfully answer the following screening questions If you answer “Yes” to any of the following questions, you will not be permitted to enter the courthouse.

 - Have you taken a COVID-19 test and are still waiting for the test results?

-- In the past 14 days, have you been in contact with anyone who you know has COVID-19, or with someone who is required to self-quarantine?
+- In the past 5 days, have you been in contact with anyone who you know has COVID-19 OR who is required to self-quarantine?

 - If you are represented by an attorney, please contact your attorney.